- Shafts of Sun •

 Shafts of sunlight

 A cathedral light effect in the Mister's nave.
 The sun's rays were highlighted by members of Alfred's family banging the hassocks to disturb the dust.
-There are several versions of this image and it has always been refered to as 'Shafts of Sunlight'.
+There are several versions of this image and it has always been referred to as 'Shafts of Sunlight'.

 Eagle lectern